Connecting Qualtrics to Tufts Systems

 - Click Add Embedded Data...

 - Add the Tufts information you want to capture by adding the same keyword to both sides of the equation.
+To add a new row, click the green plus to the right of the row.

-- Qualtrics uses LDAP terminology to refer to attributes, and it is case sensitive.
+- Important: Qualtrics uses LDAP terminology to refer to attributes, and it is case sensitive.
 Please refer to the below table and accompanying screenshot.

 Finally, click Apply in the bottom right of Survey Flow.